EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

 Storage

-* SN7100 - M.2 2280 - 500GB  Not available with your other selected options.
+* SANDISK SN7100 PCIe® 4.0 M.2 2280 - 500GB  Not available with your other selected options.
 Reload page to reset. +€129
-* SN7100 - M.2 2280 - 1TB  Not available with your other selected options.
+* SANDISK SN7100 PCIe® 4.0 M.2 2280 - 1TB  Not available with your other selected options.
 Reload page to reset. +€200
-* SN7100 - M.2 2280 - 2TB  Not available with your other selected options.
+* SANDISK SN7100 PCIe® 4.0 M.2 2280 - 2TB  Not available with your other selected options.
 Reload page to reset. +€262
-* SN7100 - M.2 2280 - 4TB  Not available with your other selected options.
+* SANDISK SN7100 PCIe® 4.0 M.2 2280 - 4TB  Not available with your other selected options.
 Reload page to reset. +€479
-* SN850X - M.2 2280 - 1TB  Not available with your other selected options.
+* SANDISK 850X PCIe® 4.0 M.2 2280 - 1TB  Not available with your other selected options.
 Reload page to reset. +€170
-* SN850X - M.2 2280 - 2TB  Not available with your other selected options.
+* SANDISK 850X PCIe® 4.0 M.2 2280 - 2TB  Not available with your other selected options.
 Reload page to reset. +€295
-* SN850X - M.2 2280 - 4TB  Not available with your other selected options.
+* SANDISK 850X PCIe® 4.0 M.2 2280 - 4TB  Not available with your other selected options.
 Reload page to reset. +€759
-* SN850X - M.2 2280 - 8TB  Not available with your other selected options.
+* SANDISK 850X PCIe® 4.0 M.2 2280 - 8TB  Not available with your other selected options.
 Reload page to reset. +€1,000
 * None (bring your own)

 **Operating System**